skulos/go-examples/1. Introduction to Programming Concepts/Introduction.md

 - **`go run main.go`**: This command compiles and runs the Go program in a single step.

-- **`go build main.go`**: This command compiles the program and generates an executable file that you can run later.
+- **`go build -o main.exe main.go`**: This command compiles the program and generates an executable file that you can run later.

 #### Exercise: